 The other half of the Apple II Pi equation is the software that runs on the Apple II itself.
 This is the boot floppy that you will start your Apple II from.
 If you have a different boot media, you can move the files over to that device for booting, as long as it is ProDOS based.
-ProDOS 1.9 is on the floppy; compatible with all Apple IIe's and later models.
+ProDOS 1.9 is on the floppy; compatible with all Apple IIs.

 Option 1: Purchase boot floppy from dealer.

 This is the easiest way to get a boot floppy.
 Proceed to Step 3.1